ellaglantz/practiceREADME/README.md

 # Proof of Planning

-> Our Process of thinking went like:
+> Our Process of thinking:

 >> The starting class will include all objects.
 We will use constructors in order to allow the initialization for certain classes and their weights.
 >> We will gave 3 studentds with their own CVS files holding grades.
 The CVS files will be hardcoded with grades so that the user will only need to
 >> press a button to see the results for each student and the corresponding grades.
 The program will print out Student's Name, their class, and the